 If the meat comes from a young animal and is cut correctly, the pork strips are tender after only about 15 minutes of cooking.
 You can buy pork cutlets from the supermarket (thin, wide slices of fatless pork) or you can buy the meat whole and do the slicing yourself.
 Just remember that after the meat has been cut into thin slices, you have to determine in which direction the meat grain goes and cut across it.

-120 g. of lean, sliced thinly then cut across the grain into strips about 1/4 inch wide.
+- 120 grams lean pork sliced thinly then cut across the grain into strips about 1/4 inch wide

 Heat the cooking oil in a pan.
 Add the pork strips and cook over high heat until the edges start to brown.
 Add the garlic and onion, stir and cook until fragrant, about a minute.
 Pour in the vinegar.
 Let boil.
 Stir again then pour in the soy sauce.
 Stir, bring to the boil, add the bay leaf, cover and simmer for 15 minutes.